datalab-org/datalab/README.md

 ### Web app

-1. If you do not already have it, install the Node Package Manager (`npm`) either from [their website](https://www.npmjs.com/get-npm) or your OS package manager, then use it to install the `yarn` package manager:
+1. If you do not already have it, install node.js and the  Node Package Manager (`npm`).
+It is recommended not to install node using the official installer, since it is difficult to manage or uninstall, and permissions issues may arise.
+Intead, it is recommended to install and manage versions using the [node version manager (nvm)][https://github.com/nvm-sh/nvm#installing-and-updating]:

+    ```nvm install --lts```

+    This will install the current recommended version of node and nvm.

+2. Once installed, use it to install the `yarn` package manager:
     ```npm install --global yarn```

     From this point on, the `npm` command is not needed - all package and script management for the webapp is handled using `yarn`.
-1. Navigate to the `webapp/` directory in your local copy of this repository and run `yarn install` (requires ~300 MB of disk space).
+3. Navigate to the `webapp/` directory in your local copy of this repository and run `yarn install` (requires ~400 MB of disk space).
-1. Run the webapp from a development server with `yarn serve`.
+4. Run the webapp from a development server with `yarn serve`.

 Similar to the Flask development server, these steps will provide a development environment that serves the web app at `localhost:8080` (by default) and automatically reloads it as changes are made to the source code.
 Various other development scripts are available through `yarn` (see also the [webapp README](./webapp/README.md)):